PostHog/handbook/README.md

 # PostHog Company Handbook

-We believe in sharing how our company works:
+We believe in sharing how our company works for three reasons:

 * Building a strong open source community.
 * Higher standards.